CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 9 - Solar Eclipses.md

 &=1\degree\:33'\:47.73''
 \end{align}
 ```
-Which is greater than $\beta$.
+Which is greater than $\beta$ at conjunction.
 Therefore, a solar eclipse will occur.\
 $\blacksquare$